d3rp/clima/README.md

 When all is complete, the imported `c` variable should have all the bits and pieces for the configuration.
 It can be used inside the Cli class as well as imported around the codebase thus encapsulating all the configurations into one container with quick access with attributes `c.a`, `c.x`, etc...

+### ..in bash

+Run your script with `-- --completion` arguments:

+    my_tool -- --completion

+This should print an autocompletion definition to include in your bash completions.

+TBD: zsh etc. completions

 ## Post init hook